Michigan county official defends slur, says he’s not racist

 He also complained about removal of Confederate statues, calls to cut police funding and “cities being held hostage.”

-Eckerle, a farmer, was elected to a six-year term on the road commission in 2018.
+Eckerle, a farmer, was elected to a six-year term on the Leelanau County Road Commission in 2018.
 The panel oversees snow removal and other maintenance and repair work in the rural county about 270 miles (436 kilometers) northwest of Detroit.
 The county has about 21,700 residents, about 90% of whom are white.
-Blacks make up less than 1% of the population.
+Black people make up less than 1% of the population.

+Janik said he had been flooded with emails and calls from people around the nation upset about Eckerle’s remarks.
+Some vowed never to visit Leelanau County, a Lake Michigan tourist haven that is home to Sleeping Bear Dunes National Lakeshore, as long as Eckerle remained in office, he said.

+The county board of commissioners, which is separate from the road commission, plans to consider a resolution condemning Eckerle’s statements during a meeting Tuesday, Janik said.

+“They strongly want everyone to know this type of behavior is not typical of Leelanau County residents nor it is condoned by Leelanau County residents,” he said.

-State Rep. Jack O’Malley, a Republican whose district includes Leelanau County, said in a Facebook post that he had spoken with Eckerle, who rejected O’Malley’s request that he resign.
+State Rep. Jack O’Malley, a Republican whose district includes the county, said in a Facebook post that he had urged Eckerle to resign.

 “This type of racial slur is flat-out unacceptable and ignorant,” O’Malley said in a statement.